prd-khoa-luu/arizona-stay/README.md

   * Fee: 0
   * Guide: [Camelback Hiking & Biking | Hike Echo Canyon Trail & Cholla Trail](https://www.visitphoenix.com/sonoran-desert/parks/camelback-mountain/)
   * Note: remember to bring lots of water
+* Shooting guns
+  * Yeah, first you need guns, and then bullets, and then a safe place to shoot
+  * Or you can try [Shooting Ranges in Arizona](https://www.tripadvisor.com/Attractions-g28924-Activities-c56-t210-Arizona.html)

 ## Tourist attractions
 * Odysea Aquarium